exercism/rust/exercises/concept/numbers/.docs/introduction.md

 - 64 bits: `u64`, `i64`, `f64`
 - 128 bits: `u128`, `i128`

-(note that there are only 32-bits and 64-bits variants for floating-point numbers)
+Note that there are only 32-bits and 64-bits variants for floating-point numbers.

+## integers

+- Integers: numbers with no digits behind the decimal separator (whole numbers).
+  Integer types can either store only positive numbers (unsigned) or store either positive and negative numbers (signed).
+  Examples are -6, 0, 1, 25, 976 and 500000.

+## floating-point-numbers

+- Floating-point numbers: numbers with zero or more digits behind the decimal separator.
+  Examples are -2.4, 0.1, 3.14, 16.984025 and 1024.0.

 ## Converting between number types